mdemuth/hyper-item/README.md

 The value of the `language` property specifies the base language of the linked document/resource.

 #### 3.3.7. `accept`
-The value of the `accept` property may be used by the hyper-item-client to aid in content negotiation.
+The value of the `accept` property may be used by the Hyper-Item client to aid in content negotiation.
 If a value is specified it should be used as the `Accept` header.
 If the property is missing `application/vnd.hyper-item+json` should be used.

 #### 3.3.8. `accept-language`
-The value of the `accept-language` property may be used by the hyper-item-client to aid in content negotiation.
+The value of the `accept-language` property may be used by the Hyper-Item client to aid in content negotiation.
 If a value is specified it should be used as the `Accept-Language` header.
 If the property is missing the current language settings should be used.

 #### 3.3.9. `render`
 A rendering hint.